arconia-io/arconia-cli/README.md

 ## 🙏&nbsp; Acknowledgments

-This project draws inspiration from the design strategy adopted by the [Spring CLI](https://github.com/spring-projects/spring-cli/tree/main) and from the superior experience offered by the [Quarkus CLI](https://quarkus.io/guides/cli-tooling).
+This project relies on [Spring Shell](https://docs.spring.io/spring-shell/reference/index.html) for building CLI applications and draws inspiration from the superior experience offered by the [Quarkus CLI](https://quarkus.io/guides/cli-tooling).